Haydon Hall: Ownership

 Lady Alice, Dowager Countess of Derby was already living at Harefield Place, although she became concerned that Lord Castlehaven, the second husband of her eldest daughter, Lady Anne Stanley, would attempt to claim her estate in the event of her death.
 She had Haydon Hall built in 1630, although Lord Castlehaven was tried and executed the following year.
 After Lady Alice died in 1636, her eldest daughter reverted to her first married name, Lady Chandos, and became owner of the house.

 The house remained in the possession of Lady Chandos' descendants for several generations until 1675, when it was bought by George Sitwell.
 He had moved to Eastcote in 1668 from Eckington to marry Elizabeth Hawtrey, whose family owned the nearby Eastcote House.
 Sitwell was an ironmaster, although his ironworks failed and he was lent money by his father-in-law, Ralph Hawtrey, with Haydon Hall as security.
 As a result of the failure, he was declared bankrupt in 1693, and his sister-in-law Mary's husband, Thomas Franklin, purchased it from him in 1698 having been his creditor.
 Franklin had the house rebuilt in the Classic style in 1720 and it was renamed "Deanes".

 Under the later ownership of the Scropes family from Cockerington, the house was renamed "Eastcote Park" from 1770 until 1789 when it returned to the original Haydon Hall name.
 The house passed to George Woodroffe in 1799, who held the position of Chief Protonotary of the Court of Common Pleas.
 Woodroffe was also on the bench in Uxbridge and remained owner of Haydon Hall until 1822.

 The Methodist preacher Dr Adam Clarke lived in the house between 1824 and 1832.
 Dr Clarke founded a place of worship nearby on Joel Street in 1826 which was regularly very well attended.
 It was expanded in March 1827 to include a Sunday school, continuing after Dr Clarke's death in 1832 until his daughter-in-law's husband, John Harnett, forced the Methodists to leave the cottage.
 A new place of worship was soon established in Field End Road in 1848.

 Lawrence James Baker of the London Stock Exchange bought the house and grounds in 1864 and had two additional wings added.
-Baker had several new cottages built for workers within the grounds, designed by Harold Ainsworth Peto of Eastcote House and Ernest George.
+Baker had several new cottages built for workers within the grounds, designed by Harold Peto of Eastcote House and Ernest George.
 Peto's sister, Helen Agnes Peto, married Baker's son, Lawrence Ingham Baker.
 The newly married couple moved into Eastcote Lodge, built within the grounds and designed by Peto and George.

 Baker leased the rights to shoot in Copse Wood, Park Wood and Manor Farm from their owner, King's College, Cambridge.
 He bought the land in 1873, eventually owning 387 acre, and had gamekeeper's cottages built in Fore Street and Mad Bess Woods.